metrics-js/process/README.md

 ### Resident memory

-The Resident memory collector emit metrics with resident memory in bytes, virtual memory in bytes and process heap size in bytes.
+The Resident memory collector emits metrics with resident memory in bytes, virtual memory in bytes and process heap size in bytes.

 Metric I: